 6. Only use CI/CD pipeline to deploy

-CI/CD already serves as the best practices of testing and deployment.
+CI/CD already serves as the best practice for testing and deployment.
 However, it could not safeguard your production if you keep using other channels for deployment and bypassing CI/CD.

 For quality assurance, make CI/CD the single channel to deploy your code.
-Ensure everything is going through the CI/CD pipeline, hence you can make sure the codes in testing and production are exactly the same.
+Ensure everything is going through the CI/CD pipeline so you can ensure the codes in testing and production are exactly the same.
 You can also reduce human error and avoid deploying other versions not being tested by mistake.

-In Oursky, though we enable developers to override the CI/CD pipeline, it’s limited to emergency cases only.
-Let’s say, Travis CI is crashed and the whole CI/CD pipeline is down.
-Except these special cases, CI/CD pipeline should be the only channel for deployment.
+In Oursky, though we enable developers to override the CI/CD pipeline, it’s limited to emergency cases, such as when Travis CI crashes and the whole CI/CD pipeline is down.
+Except for these special cases, CI/CD pipeline should be the only channel for deployment.

 7. Consider using container technology for testing

 If you are experienced in CI/CD, you may start to consider using containers like Docker for testing.
-Container technology is an amazing tool that can help you set up a testing environment quickly, at the same time, ensure the cleanliness of the environments.
+Container technology is an amazing tool that can help you set up a testing environment quickly while ensuring the cleanliness of the environments.